 Prior to Downturn, Core Reserve Trends Differed at CSU and UC.
 We examined total core reserves (committed and uncommitted combined) relative to expenditures in the four years prior to the COVID-19 pandemic.
 At CSU, year-end total core reserves increased slightly over this period—from the equivalent of 2.6 months of expenditures in 2015-16 to 2.8 months in 2018-19.
 At UC, however, year-end total core reserves decreased notably—from 2.6 months of expenditures in 2015-16 to 1.6 months in 2018-19.
 According to UC, this downward systemwide trend entailed declines in both committed and uncommitted reserves.
 The reasons for the declines vary among campuses.
 Some campuses—such as Riverside—increased faculty hiring a few years ago and drew down their committed reserves for faculty recruitment.
 Other campuses—such as Berkeley—faced budget deficits and drew down their uncommitted reserves in response.
 At both UC and CSU, uncommitted core reserves equated to less than one month of expenditures at the end of 2018-19, suggesting that both segments entered the current downturn with reserves below their target levels.

 Core Reserve Levels Vary by Campus.
 Figure 2 shows core reserves at each CSU and UC campus.
 At CSU, total core reserves (committed and uncommitted combined) at the end of 2019-20 ranged from less than one month of expenditures at the Fresno campus to six months of expenditures at the Channel Islands campus.
 A few campuses had committed all their core reserves, leaving no reserves for economic uncertainties.
 Only one campus (Channel Islands) was meeting CSU’s systemwide target of at least three months of uncommitted reserves.
 At UC, total core reserves (committed and uncommitted combined) at the end of 2018-19 ranged from less than one month of expenditures at the San Diego campus to almost four months of expenditures at the Santa Cruz campus.
-All UC campuses had less than one month of uncommitted core reserves, and two campuses (San Diego and Santa Barbara) had no core reserves for economic uncertainties.
+All UC campuses had less than one month of uncommitted core reserves, and one campus (San Diego) had no core reserves for economic uncertainties.

 Noncore Reserves Are Higher Relative to Expenditures.
 Campuses generally maintain higher noncore reserves than core reserves as measured in months of expenditures (Figure 3).
 While CSU had less than three months of total reserves (of which less than one month was uncommitted) in its core operating fund at the end of 2019-20, it had higher reserves in some noncore programs.
 For example, it had seven months of total housing reserves (of which one month was uncommitted) and 25 months of total parking reserves (of which five months were uncommitted).
 At UC, total reserves adjusted for expenditures at the end of 2018-19 were similarly higher for medical centers and its other noncore programs than for its core operating fund.